gowtham1997/CS639-website/index.md

 ### Non End2EndModel - CTPN

-CTPN refers to Connectionist Text Proposal Network.
+CTPN[8] refers to Connectionist Text Proposal Network.
 This name was given to this model because it detects text lines in sequence of text proposals.
 It uses a pre-trained VGG16 model to extract features from the image and then uses a recurrent neural network to generate text proposals.